 The game drives in the park follow extensive networks of roads along the river.
 These roads are accessible and controlled through the main gate of the Park.
 There are also a number of picnic sites along the Zambezi River which guests can fish from as well.

 Most of the Zambezi National Park consists of Mopane Woodland with a thin strip of Riverine Bush along the edge of the river.
-A wide variety of larger mammals may be found within the Zambezi National Park including elephant, lion, buffalo and leopard.
+A wide variety of larger mammals may be found within the Zambezi National Park including elephants, lions, buffalo and leopards.
 In addition, herds of sable antelope, eland, zebra, giraffe, kudu, waterbuck and impala, as well as many of the smaller species of game, can be viewed.

 The Zambezi River is also home to over 75 species of fish and is famous for its bream and fighting tiger fish.